 Drug Addiction in California & Orange County

 Substance abuse is common no matter where you live.
-According to the California Health Care Foundation (CHCF) estimates that 8% of Californians have a problematic drug addiction, that’s 1 in every 12.5 people, yet only 10% end up getting help with their addiction.
+The California Health Care Foundation (CHCF) estimates that 8% of Californians have a problematic drug addiction; that’s 1 in every 12.5 people, yet only 10% end up getting help with their addiction.

-In Orange County addiction rates are slightly less than the state and national average, but still a major public health concern for our community.
-According to the Orange County Health Care Agency (OCHCA), methamphetamines and other stimulants (44%), heroin (20%), alcohol (18%) and marijuana (13%) are the most commonly treated addictions.
+In Orange County, addiction rates are slightly less than the state and national average but are still a major public health concern for our community.
+According to the Orange County Health Care Agency (OCHCA), methamphetamines and other stimulants (44%), heroin (20%), alcohol (18%), and marijuana (13%) are the most commonly treated addictions.
 Opiates (2%) and sedatives (1%) make up an appreciably smaller portion of treatment.
-Note these are not the rate of drug use statistics, but rather the percentage of those seeking help with their addiction.
+Note that these are not the rate of drug use statistics, but rather the percentage of those seeking help with their addiction.

 Our Expert Drug Addiction Specialist Practitioners

-Our team understands how overwhelmed and lonely addiction feels.
+Our team understands how overwhelming and lonely addiction feels.
 Many of us have been helping people transition into sobriety for many years, and some of us are in recovery ourselves.

 We believe in:

-- Creating a judgement-free space where you feel safe and supported
+- Creating a judgment-free space where you feel safe and supported

 - Transparency between you and your treatment team, so you are part of the decision-making process